Convergence of percolation on uniform quadrangulations with boundary to SLE$_{6}$ on $\sqrt{8/3}$-Liouville quantum gravity: Crossings between filled metric balls

-Although Proposition~\ref{prop-fb-crossing} is a statement about inside-outside crossings by the percolation peeling process of filled metric balls centered at general vertices of $Q^n$, for most of the proof of the proposition we will instead consider a closely related quantity which is defined precisely in Section~\ref{sec-crossing-perturb}.
+Although Propositions~\ref{prop-fb-crossing} and~\ref{prop-fb-crossing-bdy} are statements about inside-outside crossings by the percolation peeling process of filled metric balls centered at general vertices of $Q^n$, for most of the proof of the proposition we will instead consider a closely related quantity which is defined precisely in Section~\ref{sec-crossing-perturb}.
 In particular, we will bound the number of percolation interfaces which cross an annulus between two filled metric balls centered at edges on the boundary of a free Boltzmann quadrangulation with simple boundary or a UIHPQ$_{\op{S}}$; as we will see in Lemma~\ref{lem-crossing-ip}, this quantity provides an upper bound for the quantity considered in Proposition~\ref{prop-fb-crossing}.

-In Section~\ref{sec-uihpq-crossing} we will prove Proposition~\ref{prop-uihpq-crossing}, which is the key estimate needed for the proof of Proposition~\ref{prop-fb-crossing} and which is formulated in the setting of face percolation on the UIHPQ$_{\op{S}}$.
+In Section~\ref{sec-uihpq-crossing} we will prove Proposition~\ref{prop-uihpq-crossing}, which is the key estimate needed for the proof of Propositions~\ref{prop-fb-crossing} and~\ref{prop-fb-crossing-bdy} and which is formulated in the setting of face percolation on the UIHPQ$_{\op{S}}$.
 Roughly speaking, this proposition gives for each $N\in\BB N$ and $\zeta\in (0,1/100)$ an $n$-independent upper bound for the probability that there are more than $N$ face percolation interface paths which cross an annulus between two filled metric balls of respective radii $\delta n^{1/4}$ and $\delta^\zeta n^{1/4}$ centered at the root edge, provided we truncate on the event that the boundary length of the inner filled metric ball is not unusually large.
 By the union bound, for $M\in\BB N$ one gets the same estimate simultaneously for the unexplored quadrangulation at all times in $[0, n^{3/4}]_{ \lfloor \delta^M n^{3/4} \rfloor \BB Z}$ except that we lose a factor of $\delta^{-M}$.